Harranu/Intro/README.md

 - 👋 Hi, I’m @Harranu
 - 👀 I’m interested in Data analysis and IT projects
 - 💼 I'm a communication scientist with specialization in Communication and Information and have many years experience in IT, Communication and Social Media
-- 🌱 I’m currently advancing my practical skills in Data analysis
 - 💞️ I’m looking to collaborate on Data analysis and IT Projects
 - 📫 You can reach me with this email: harranu@gmail.com